semgrep/semgrep-docs/docs/for-developers/developer-overview.md

 Semgrep AppSec Platform is a software suite for implementing and tracking security programs.
 AppSec engineers use Semgrep to detect, triage, and remediate findings.
 In this document, Semgrep (**sem**antic **grep**) refers to to the AppSec Platform in its entirety.

-Developers primarily interact with Semgrep when Semgrep scans, then notifies users of issues in their code.
+Developers primarily interact with Semgrep when Semgrep scans a project, then notifies users of issues in their code.
 Issues detected by Semgrep are called **findings**.
 The pattern-matching logic by which Semgrep detects a finding is encapsulated in a **rule**.
 Semgrep performs various static analyses to detect bugs, vulnerabilities in dependencies, and leaked secrets.

 ### Developer workflows with Semgrep